Frequently Asked Questions

 In rare instances, patients see another individual therapist while in individual treatment at the Center.
 This necessitates discussing the issues and ground rules in advance.

 The Center for Cognitive Therapy is out of network with most insurance carriers.
-With the exception of HUP employees and some Penn employees and Penn students, obtaining reimbursement from insurance companies is the responsibility of the patient.
+With the exception of HUP employees, Penn employees, most Penn students, and many CHOP employees, obtaining reimbursement from insurance companies is the responsibility of the patient.
 Payment in full is expected at time of service.
-You will be given a receipt which has all the information usually required by insurance companies to be reimbursed.
+You can request a receipt which has all the information usually required by insurance companies to be reimbursed.
 If you have questions about seeking reimbursement, it is wise to call your insurance company with specific questions about your coverage.

-As of January 1, 2008, the Center for Cognitive Therapy is no longer a participating provider under Medicare.
-If you are a Medicare patient we can provide you with a referral.
-The Center for Cognitive Therapy also cannot see CBH patients.
+The Center for Cognitive Therapy is no longer a participating provider under Medicare.
+If you are a Medicare patient we can provide you with a referral, or you can sign a Medicare waiver and be seen at the Center for Cognitive Therapy at full fee out of pocket.
+The Center for Cognitive Therapy cannot see CBH and other patients who have a Medicaid plan.
 We refer CBH patients to other practitioners.

 Generally speaking, we recommend that you seek the services of a forensic psychologist or psychiatrist if you are involved in a legal matter that may require the involvement of your therapist or clinical records.
 We will be happy to schedule you for an evaluation here at the Center for Cognitive Therapy once your legal matter is resolved.
 We can also give you a referral to a forensic psychiatrist affiliated with Penn.